cedardb/docs/content/example_datasets/nasdaq.md

 | 1  | AAPL   | 9:30:00:000 | BUY  | 5        | 225.49 | null        |
 | 2  | AAPL   | 9:30:00:010 | SELL | 2        | 225.52 | null        |

-In this example, order 1 wants to buy 5 apple stocks at $225.49 and order 2 wants to sell at $225.52.
+In this example, order 1 wants to buy 5 apple shares at $225.49 and order 2 wants to sell at $225.52.
 Since they don't agree on a price, they aren't matched and both pending orders are active in the system at the same time.

 Whenever orders *are* matched, we get an *execution event* with roughly the following format: